-The school’s inclusion manager, Ros Ginger, works alongside the school’s learning mentors, Lisa Sims and Liz Galvin.
+The school’s inclusion manager, Ros Ginger, works alongside the school’s learning mentors, Lisa Sims and Claire Jordan.
 As a team, they work together across the whole school to support children and their families.
 They work with children, parents, school staff, and outside agencies to find the best way forward for children who may be experiencing difficulties that affect their learning and their emotional wellbeing.
 They are also able to provide support for pupils to help develop academic, personal and social skills.

 The learning mentors can help by:

 - Providing practical, day-to-day support, through advice and guidance, to enable children to function effectively and independently.